galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The original BAM file is 28.1 MB, the filtered one is 15.2 MB.
+The original BAM files are 14-15 MB, the filtered ones are 5.6 and 6.8 MB.
 Approximately half of the alignments were removed.
 > >
 > > 2.
 You should modify the mapQuality criteria and decrease the threshold.
 > >